Clariso – Rent holiday homes on La Palma: personal, secure and direct

 Duration of the weather situation

-This is not a short-term weather event,
+This is not a short-term weather event, but a multi-day unstable weather phase.

 The most critical period is expected between Thursday and Friday, although the situation may extend due to additional low-pressure influences.